In this tutorial, we’ll dig into the strategy behind creating blog content for SEO and generating leads for your business.

 Internal Linking

-Internal linking between content on a website is important.
+Internal linking between content on a website is important for on-page SEO.
 This has been true for many years.

 Internal links between related pages and posts on your own website helps Google crawl your website more easily.
 Linking internally helps Google find all of the posts and pages on your site and helps Google understand what content is related to other content on your site.